jqnatividad/qsv/README.md

 * `QSV_NO_HEADERS` - when set, the first row will **NOT** be interpreted as headers.
 Supersedes `QSV_TOGGLE_HEADERS`.
 * `QSV_TOGGLE_HEADERS` - if set to `1`, toggles header setting - i.e. inverts qsv header behavior, with no headers being the default, and setting `--no-headers` will actually mean headers will not be ignored.
 * `QSV_MAX_JOBS` - number of jobs to use for multi-threaded commands (currently `frequency`, `split` and `stats`).
-If not set, max_jobs is set to number of logical processors divided by four.
+If not set, max_jobs is set to number of logical processors divided by three.
 See [Parallelization](#parallelization) for more info.
 * `QSV_REGEX_UNICODE` - if set, makes `search`, `searchset` and `replace` commands unicode-aware.
 For increased performance, these commands are not unicode-aware and will ignore unicode values when matching and will panic when unicode characters are used in the regex.
 * `QSV_RDR_BUFFER_CAPACITY` - set to change reader buffer size (bytes - default when not set: 16384)